scaomath/galerkin-transformer/training.md

 # Training details for each model
 - `--no-cuda`: use CPU, not recommended.
-- `--reg-layernorm`: use the conventional layer normalization scheme that kills all scalings.
+- `--layer-norm`: use the conventional layer normalization scheme that kills all scalings.
 - `--batch-size` + a number.
 - `--attention-type`: `'softmax'`,  `'fourier'`,  `'linear'`, or  `'galerkin'`.
 - `--xavier-init`: gain for Xavier init for `W^{Q,K,V}`.